Year 6 Maths Curriculum Toolkit: Planning & Resources

 Fractions including Decimals and Percentages in Year 6 Maths

-In year 6 maths lessons children will also learn subtracting fractions and how to work with mixed numbers and how to multiply fractions with different denominators.
-There’s a lot to cover, so just support your child to work with what they’re learning.
+Children also learn subtracting fractions and how to work with mixed numbers and how to multiply fractions with different denominators.

-By the end of Year 6, your child will need to know how to convert fractions into decimals and decimals into percentages.
+By the end of Year 6, pupils must know how to convert fluently between the three forms:

-• Converting fractions into decimals: Divide the numerator by the denominator.
+• Fraction → Decimal: Divide the numerator by the denominator.

-For more detailed guidance read this article on comparing fractions decimals and percentages.
+For more detailed guidance on when and how to multiply and divide, read this article on comparing Fractions, Decimals and Percentages.

 Ratio and proportion in Year 6 Maths

-The national curriculum puts percentages of amounts and degrees etc into the topic ratio and proportion in Year 6.
-This is a challenging topic for parents to help with as it’s so easy to confuse children with a different method from the one they’ve been taught.
+The national curriculum puts percentages of amounts and degrees etc. into the topic Ratio and Proportion in Year 6.
+This is a challenging topic as there are different methods and approaches and this may confuse children.

 Year 6 Ratio activity: Dealing with discounts while sale shopping

-Work out 10% to begin with, before working your way up to multiples of 10% and 5%.
+For example, work out the price of an item with a 10% discount to begin with, before working your way up in multiples of 10% and 5%.

 Year 6 Ratio activity: Baking recipes

-Find a recipe that serves a lot of people and ask your child to think about how they can make the recipe the right size for you using division and fraction terminology (“We’ll need half/a quarter/an eighth of this recipe”).
+Find a recipe that serves a lot of people and ask the children to think about how they can make the recipe the right size for you using division and fraction terminology (“We’ll need half/a quarter/an eighth of this recipe”).

 An example of a maths question could be: